-Error code Meaning STATUS_INVALID_PARAMETER 0xC000000D The input buffer length is less than the size, in bytes, of the FSCTL_SET_INTEGRITY_INFORMATION_BUFFER_EX element; the handle is not to a file or directory; the file is not empty; or Version is not equal to 1.
+Error code Meaning STATUS_INVALID_PARAMETER 0xC000000D The input buffer length is less than the size, in bytes, of the FSCTL_SET_INTEGRITY_INFORMATION_BUFFER_EX element; the handle is not to a file or directory; or Version is not equal to 1.
 STATUS_INVALID_DEVICE_REQUEST 0xC0000010 The volume does not support integrity.
-STATUS_DISK_FULL 0xC00007F The disk is full.
+STATUS_DISK_FULL 0xC00007F 0xC000007F The disk is full.
+STATUS NOT SUPPORTED 0xC00000BB The file has been ghosted (allocation blocks are being shared).